• kyrylo a year ago

 This isn't to say that you can't use Rails if you're making complicated stuff, or using JS, it just means you need to know when to keep your code to Rails's structures and when to write your own structures that you then invoke from within Rails.

-• tamersalama 6 months ago
+• tamersalama a year ago

 Back in the day, I remember an application that 'analyzed' websites for their Rails hallmarks.
 I don't know if Rails apps are as distinct nowadays.

-• sagolikasoppor 6 months ago
+• sagolikasoppor a year ago

 I have always looked at Rails with love, but since I mainly build heavy client side SPA apps behind a login it has never been a good choice for me.

-• Lio 6 months ago
+• Lio a year ago

 I've done both.
 One of the really fun things with Rails 8 is getting PWAs out of the box and using Hotwire for Native apps with not much more work.